 If you have a complaint or concern about the service you have received from the dentists or any of the staff working in this practice, please let us know.
 We operate a practice complaints procedure.
 Our complaint system adheres to national criteria.

 We hope that most problems can be sorted out easily and quickly, at the time they arise and with the person concerned.
 If your problem cannot be sorted in this way and you wish to make a complaint, we would like you to let us know as soon as possible – ideally, within a matter of days or at most a few weeks – because this will enable us to establish what happened most easily.
 If it is not possible to do that, please let us have details of your complaint.
 At this stage, you will be asked to sign and verify exactly what your complaint is.

-- within 6 months of the incident that caused the problem; or
+- • within 6 months of the incident that caused the problem; or

-- within 6 months of discovering that you have a problem, provided this is within 12 months of the incident.
+- • within 6 months of discovering that you have a problem, provided this is within 12 months of the incident.

-What we shall doWe shall acknowledge your complaint within 3 working days and aim to have looked into your complaint within 10 working days of the date when you raised it with us.
+We shall acknowledge your complaint within 3 working days and aim to have looked into your complaint within 10 working days of the date when you raised it with us.
 We shall then be in a position to give you an explanation, or offer a meeting with those involved.

 - find out what happened and what went wrong